awsdocs/aws-kms-developer-guide/doc_source/fix-keystore.md

 To delete the key material from the associated AWS CloudHSM cluster, use a procedure like the following one\.
 This example uses the AWS CLI and AWS CloudHSM command line tools, but you can use the AWS Management Console instead of the CLI\.

-1. Disconnect the custom key store, if it is not already disconnected, then log into the key\_mgmt\_util, as explained in [How to Disconnect and Log In](#login-kmsuser-1)\.
+1. Disconnect the custom key store, if it is not already disconnected, then log into the key\_mgmt\_util, as explained in [How to disconnect and log in](#login-kmsuser-1)\.

 1. Use the [deleteKey](https://docs.aws.amazon.com/cloudhsm/latest/userguide/key_mgmt_util-deleteKey.html) command in key\_mgmt\_util to delete the key from the HSMs in the cluster\.